 Every year, the Law Library celebrates Human Rights Day with a panel discussion focusing on understanding and recognition of a critical social, economic, or cultural human rights issue.
 This year’s program, on Tuesday, December 10, 2019, focused on how the women’s suffrage movement impacts women’s rights today.
 The event started with a viewing of the Shall […]

 If you walked by this building across from the United States Capitol, you would instantly recognize it as the United States Supreme Court building that was constructed to house the Court in 1935.
-Visitors to Washington often climb its steps and look up at the words printed on its west portico, “Equal Justice Under Law.” […]
+Visitors to Washington often climb its steps and look up at the words printed on its portico, “Equal Justice Under Law.”
+However, […]

 Today’s interview is with Zeynep Timocin Cantekin, a foreign law intern working with Foreign Law Specialist Jenny Gesley at the Global Legal Research Directorate of the Law Library of Congress.
 Describe your background.
 I was born and raised in Istanbul, Turkey.
 After finishing my undergraduate degree in Istanbul, I first moved to London for law […]